DHTMLX/docs-todolist/docs/api/methods/checktask_method.md

 ### Description

-@short: Marks a task as completed
+@short: Marks a task as complete

 ### Usage